 The Swiss Family Treehouse is one of the original attractions from when the Walt Disney World Resort opened on October 1st, 1971.
 As you might expect, a 50-year-old attraction based on a 60-plus-year-old movie does not merit lines as long as its Star Wars/Marvel/Toy Story counterparts.
 In fact, I walked through the Treehouse in 2011 and then didn't visit it again until this past June, when a conversation about the Colts QB history magically appeared.
 As I walked through the mini arboretum I remembered meeting an Indianapolis Colts fan there back in 2011.
 Immediately I thought about how weird our conversation was to look back on.
 The Colts were missing superstar quarterback Peyton Manning and were headed for the chance to select can't miss quarterback Andrew Luck with the No. 1 pick.

 I asked the Colts fan what he wanted and felt immediate sympathy as he struggled with his response to a stranger.
 He initially said he wanted the team to keep Manning, a player who had won four MVPs and one Super Bowl with Indianapolis.
 Then clearer heads prevailed, and he admitted drafting Luck made more sense.

 While losing a franchise icon like Colts QB Peyton Manning would hurt, the Colts seemed to be in the best possible scenario.
-The present in 2011 was very dark for Indy, but the future seemed immensely bright.
+Instead of a Matt Cassel year like the one the Dallas Cowboys had in 2015, the Colts opted to set themselves up with a high-end draft pick, ready to take over, something the Los Angeles Rams did with Jared Goff.
+All this to say, the present in 2011 was very dark for Indy, but the future seemed immensely bright.